satellite-image-deep-learning/techniques/README.md

 - [Identifying Buildings in Satellite Images with Machine Learning and Quilt](https://github.com/jyamaoka/LandUse) -> NDVI & edge detection via gaussian blur as features, fed to TPOT for training with labels from OpenStreetMap, modelled as a two class problem, “Buildings” and “Nature”

 - [Seeing Through the Clouds - Predicting Vegetation Indices Using SAR](https://medium.com/descarteslabs-team/seeing-through-the-clouds-34a24f84b599)

- - [A walkthrough on calculating NDWI water index for flooded areas](https://towardsdatascience.com/how-to-compute-satellite-image-statistics-and-use-it-in-pandas-81864a489144) -> Derive zonal statistics from Sentinel 2 images using Rasterio and Geopandas

 - [NDVI-Net](https://github.com/HaoZhang1018/NDVI-Net) -> NDVI-Net: A fusion network for generating high-resolution normalized difference vegetation index in remote sensing